viraatsworld/ros2_canopen/canopen/sphinx/user-guide/configuration.rst

-  tpdo;	The Transmit-PDO configuration (see below). boot;	Specifies whether the slave will be configured and booted by the master (default: true, see bit 2 in object 1F81). mandatory;	Specifies whether the slave is mandatory (default: false, see bit 3 in object 1F81). reset_communication;	Specifies whether the NMT reset communication command may be sent to the slave (default: true, see bit 4 in object 1F81). software_file;	The name of the file containing the firmware (default: "", see object 1F58). software_version;	The expected software version (default: 0x00000000, see object 1F55). configuration_file;	The name of the file containing the configuration (default: "<dcf_path>/<name>.bin" (where <name> is the section name), see object 1F22).
+  tpdo;	The Transmit-PDO configuration (see below). boot;	Specifies whether the slave will be configured and booted by the master (default: true, see bit 2 in object 1F81). mandatory;	Specifies whether the slave is mandatory (default: false, see bit 3 in object 1F81). reset_communication;  Specifies whether the NMT reset communication command may be sent to the slave.
+If false the slave is reset with ``RESET_NODE`` instead (default: true, see bit 4 in object 1F81). software_file;	The name of the file containing the firmware (default: "", see object 1F58). software_version;	The expected software version (default: 0x00000000, see object 1F55). configuration_file;	The name of the file containing the configuration (default: "<dcf_path>/<name>.bin" (where <name> is the section name), see object 1F22).